Loew's Commodore Theater

-Originally opened in 1926 as the independently operated Commodore Theater, this movie house/Yiddish theater was taken over by Loew’s Inc. and later became known as the Village Theater.
+Originally opened in 1926 as the independently operated Commodore Theater.
+This movie house theater was taken over by Loew’s Inc. and opened as the Loew’s Commodore Theater on September 1, 1927.
+It became a Yiddish theatre in 1963, showing Yiddish movies and vaudeville, and was known as the Village Theater.
 It can credit Lenny Bruce as appearing on its stage.

 In the fall of 1980, it was converted into what was to become New York City’s best and most celebrated gay disco ‘The Saint’, which became famous world-wide.
 This continued until May 2, 1988 when the doors closed following a non-stop 48 hours party.
 The building was used spasmodically for a couple of years for live events, then stood empty for a few years until the auditorium was demolished in around 1996.